 - Take your probiotics.
 Probiotics have been shown to boost immunity, improve digestion and promote a healthy weight.
-You can get a good probiotic supplement at your local health food store; however, always consult with your PCP to see what strains of cultures are best for you, as everyone’s microbiome is unique.
-Additionally, there are several probiotics on the market that claim to have live cultures but do not, or are loaded with undesirable fillers, so do your own research beforehand.
+You can get a good probiotic supplement at your local health food store; however, always consult with your physician to see what strains of cultures are best for you, as everyone’s microbiome is unique.
+PSA: there are several probiotics on the market that claim to have live cultures but do not (or are loaded with undesirable fillers) so do your own research beforehand.

 - Stock up on dietary prebiotics .
 Prebiotics are specific types of dietary fiber that nourish your “good” gut bacteria, keep the harmful bacteria from flourishing, and manage the enteric nervous system.
 They also boost immunity and keep your digestive tract healthy so it’s easier to lose weight.
 Some staples we suggest keeping on hand are apples, leeks, garlic, onion, asparagus, nuts, seeds, root veggies, lentils, and green tea/cacao/red wine extracts.

 - Eat 1-2 servings of fermented foods daily.
 Probiotics (the good bacteria) grow during fermentation.
 They help to crowd out the “bad” bacteria in your digestive tract and reduce inflammation in the body (a critical factor when it comes to weight loss).
 Additionally, fermented foods often contain more vitamins and minerals than from the same foods that haven’t been fermented, and these nutrients are more readily absorbed.
-Some of our favorite fermented foods are pickles, kimchi and raw sauerkraut (we particularly love Hawthorne Valley raw Feuerkraut).
+Some of our favorite fermented foods are pickles, kimchi and raw sauerkraut.

 - Avoid unnecessary use of antibiotics.
-Although it is often necessary to take antibiotics to fight bacterial infections, overuse is a serious public health concern that can lead to individual and widespread antibiotic resistance.
-In fact, the CDC states that up to 30% of the antibiotics taken in this country are prescribed unnecessarily.
-Antibiotics are alsoextremely harmful to our gut microbiome, as they wipe out the “good stuff” along with the “bad”.
-Some studies show that the gut is still deficient in a number of beneficial bacteria strains up to 6 months after a round of antibiotics is complete, so if you do have to take them, you may even consider doubling up on probiotics for a few weeks afterwards
+Although it is often necessary to take antibiotics to fight bacterial infections, overuse is a serious public health concern that can lead to individual and widespread antibiotic resistance (The CDC states that up to 30% of the antibiotics taken in this country are prescribed unnecessarily!)
+Antibiotics are also extremely harmful to our microbiome, as they wipe out the “good stuff” along with the “bad”.
+Some studies show that the gut is still deficient in a number of beneficial bacteria strains up to 6 months after a round of antibiotics is complete, so if you do have to take them, we suggest doubling up on probiotics for a few weeks afterwards.

 - Get 7 hours of quality sleep each night.
 Getting enough good-quality sleep is not only essential for our immune systems, it also improves mood, neurological function and gut health.
 Research shows that one of the reasons sleep deprivation and irregular sleep habits cause weight gain is because it significantly changes your gut flora.
 The last five years of research shows that these microorganisms actually have a sleep routine of their own.
-In fact, one study found that the gut flora of people with jet lag showed higher numbers of the harmful bacteria associated with obesity and diabetes.
-Just two nights of sleep deprivation can cause the gut flora of a healthy individual to resemble that of someone who is obese.
-Set a healthful sleep routine by turning in and waking up at the same time each day, and aim for at least 7 hours of quality sleep every night.
+In fact, just two nights of sleep deprivation can cause the gut flora of a healthy individual to resemble that of someone who is obese.
+Set a healthful sleep routine by turning in and waking up at the same time each day and aim for at least seven hours of quality sleep every night.